Buying a gaming monitor on a budget

 I started at MyVoucherCodes as a Deal Expert, sourcing top deals and discount codes.
 I combined these skills with my passion for writing to become an Editor, helping readers save money.
 As a former student and homeowner, I understand the need to budget and provide shopping tips, especially for vegetarian and vegan diets.
 I've also written for publications like The Sun, My Weekly, iPaper and Pick Me Up!

-In my spare time, I play video games, write reviews for GameReport, and explore tech gadgets.
+I play video games, write reviews for GameReport in my spare time, and love trying out the latest tech gadgets.
 I also enjoy DIY projects, having worked in a tool store and renovated my home on a budget.

 -